-Arctic terrestrial precipitation trends are inherently more difficult to detect given cold environment snow measurement challenges with sparsely distributed observations, relatively rare long-term records, chronic station record discontinuities, variable gauge designs, low precipitation amounts, and high winds (Adam and Lettenmaier 2003; Yang et al. 2005; Bonsal and Kochtubajda 2009; Turner and Overland 2009).
-These factors make point observations of snow especially problematic in terms of broader representation and for identification of longterm trends, yet valiant attempts in identifying trends have been made nonetheless.
-New et al. (2001) reported a 0.32 cm decade-1 increase in precipitation (from 1901-1998) using station data from 60 to 80 °N latitude.
-Hinzman et al. (2005) highlighted a handful of mostly non-significant and slight increases or decreases in long-term Arctic precipitation records; two stations with significant differences registered precipitation increases.
-Unfortunately, given the uncertainties and spatial variability of snow, the distribution of snow gauge observations does not lend itself to coarser-scale extrapolations of precipitation trends beyond isolated landscapes of intensive study.
+Arctic terrestrial precipitation trends are inherently more difficult to detect given snowfall measurement challenges with sparsely distributed observations, rare long-term records, chronic station record discontinuities, variable gauge designs, low precipitation amounts, and high winds (Adam and Lettenmaier 2003; Yang et al. 2005; Bonsal and Kochtubajda 2009; Turner and Overland 2009).
+These factors make point observations of snowfall especially problematic in terms of broader representation and for identification of long-term trends, yet valiant attempts in identifying trends have been made nonetheless.
+New et al. (2001) reported a 0.32 cm decade-1 increase in precipitation (from 1901 to 1998) using station data from 60° to 80°N latitude.
+Hinzman et al. (2005) highlighted a handful of mostly nonsignificant and slight increases or decreases in long-term Arctic precipitation records; two stations with significant trends registered precipitation increases.
+Unfortunately, given the uncertainties and spatial variability of snowfall, the distribution of snow gauge observations does not lend itself to coarserscale extrapolations of precipitation trends beyond isolated landscapes of intensive study.